A Memoir & Critique

 About the Author

 She is not a midwife.
 She is not a doctor.
-She is not an activist.
-She is a woman who trusted the system completely — and who learned, through her own body, where that trust was misplaced.
+She is a woman who spent seventeen years on the inside of American healthcare — and who learned, through her own body, exactly where the system falls short.

 Praise